eladrion/certpcspkr_linux/README.md

 > sudo dmesg

 The log messages should include the ones from the driver stating that it was loaded.
 Executing `beep` or `beep -f 500` should then make the system beep.
-Remember the limitation of the beep frequency value.
+You can even play the imperial march on it.